-- The Academy will continue to operate with sufficient balances so as to maintain the infrastructure of the Academy and to ensure the continuity of the education of pupils. - The Academy will keep within the agreed budget unless a variation is agreed by the Board of Governors d.
-Going concern
+- The Academy will continue to operate with sufficient balances so as to maintain the infrastructure of the Academy and to ensure the continuity of the education of pupils. - The Academy will keep within the agreed budget unless a variation is agreed by the Board of Governors.